notacouch/notacouch.com/README.md

 # notacouch.com (2024)

-This site is 11ty 3 + Storybook (HTML + Vite) project.
+This site is an 11ty 3 + Storybook (HTML + Vite) project.
 The Vite portion is not really leveraged at this time.

 ## Getting Started